awsdocs/amazon-appstream2-developer-guide/doc_source/google-drive.md

 ## Enable Google Drive for Your AppStream 2\.0 Users<a name="enable-google-drive"></a>

 Before enabling Google Drive, you must do the following:
++ Have an active G Suite account with a valid organizational domain and user accounts in the domain to use with AppStream 2\.0\.
-+ Make sure that the stack on which you enable Google Drive is associated with a fleet based on an image that uses a version of the AppStream 2\.0 agent released on or after May 31, 2018\.
-For more information, see [Amazon AppStream 2\.0 Agent Version History](agent-software-versions.md)\.
++ Configure an AppStream 2\.0 stack with an associated fleet\.

+   The fleet must use an image that uses a version of the AppStream 2\.0 agent released on or after May 31, 2018\.
+For more information, see [AppStream 2\.0 Agent Version History](agent-software-versions.md)\.
 The fleet must also have access to the internet\.
-+ Add Amazon AppStream 2\.0 as a trusted app in one or more G Suite domains\.
-You can enable Google Drive for up to 10 G Suite domains\.
++ Add Amazon AppStream 2\.0 as a trusted app in one or more domains associated with your G Suite account\.
+You can enable Google Drive for up to 10 domains\.

 Follow these steps to add Amazon AppStream 2\.0 as a trusted app in your G Suite domains\.